 How to Observe Blindness Awareness Month

-In the name of a relative, friend or even yourself — make a donation to a an organization dedicated to helping people with vision problems.
+In the name of a relative, friend, or even yourself —donate to an organization helping the visually impaired.
 Organizations like the National Federation of the Blind or the Foundation Fighting Blindness work year-round to fund research to prevent and cure conditions causing vision impairment or blindness.
-Much of this work centers around genetics, transplantation, retinal implants and nutritional and pharmaceutical therapies.
-Your dollars can take this research far.
+Your donations support their research in areas such as genetics, transplantation, retinal implants, and nutritional and pharmaceutical therapies.

 Do you know a legally impaired or blind student?
 Does your elderly neighbor struggle to read books, newspapers, or magazines?
-Here's your chance to step up.
-You can also locate a free reading service in your community and make a big difference to someone who may even be newly-diagnosed and feeling overwhelmed.
+Volunteer to read to them.
+This is a meaningful way to spend time with someone who is visually challenged and may not have tools to read on their own.

 Diabetics are 25 times more likely to develop blindness or visual impairment than non-diabetics.

-Blind and visually impaired people love and have families, work jobs, ride transit, volunteer, communicate and live their lives just like everybody else.
-The only difference is that this community relies on special tools and resources that help them cope with limited or no vision.
-Blindness Awareness Month gives blind and visually impaired people a platform for telling their own stories as well as inspiring others to overcome the stigma of their disabilities.
+Blindness Awareness Month is a time for sharing stories of hope as much as it is understanding the alarming statistics.
+It gives blind and visually impaired people a platform for telling their own stories as well as inspiring others to overcome the stigma of their disabilities.
 This month reminds us that we don't have to be defined by our physical limitations.